-Corinne May-Chahal supervises 4 postgraduate research students.
-Some of the students have produced research profiles, these are listed below:
+Corinne May-Chahal supervises 5 postgraduate research students.
+If these students have produced research profiles, these are listed below:

 As ESRC North West Doctoral Training Centre Lancaster pathway lead for social work I am happy to take students with a serious interest in taking the social work and social care practice knowledge base further particular on an international and/or comparative level.
 In addition I have strong research interests in child protection (especially in the development and application of new technologies) and also gambling, criminal careers, resilience and vulnerability.